beiju/mmoldb/readme.md

 Contributions are very welcome!
 There are guides on how to contribute specific things in the `contributing` folder.
 Contributions that contribute additional guides are also welcome.

-### Desired contributions

-Some contributions that are particularly desired are:

-1. Improve the startup performance and memory usage of the HTTP cache used by `src/ingest/chron.rs`.
-This may involve replacing the key-value store library.
-2. Add another config file that allows overriding config values from `Rocket.toml` and isn't checked into git.
-We're already customizing the Rocket configuration in `get_figment_with_constructed_db_url`.

 [mmolb]: https://mmolb.com/
 [mmoldb]: https://mmoldb.beiju.me/